dendrite-systems/dendrite-examples/README.md

 #### Environment variables

-Finally, we need to add our API keys.
-Copy the `.env.examples` file in the root directory and rename it to `.env`.
-Fill in your Dendrite API key, you can [get your API key here](https://dendrite.systems/app).
-Some examples use an Anthropic API key to run an agent, but the plain Dendrite examples don't require it.
+Finally, you'll need a Dendrite API key, you can [get your API key here](https://dendrite.systems/app).

+Some examples require more API keys, like Anthropic, to run correctly.
+See the `.env.examples` file in the root directory for reference on which keys you'll need.

 ## Try it Out!